gidavies/WebAppDevOpsLab/README.md

 <img src="images/L1_5.png" width="624"/>
 3. Visual Studio will then prompt to clone the VSTS remote Git repo to your local machine.
 Change the local path as required and then click Clone.
 <img src="images/L1_6.png" width="624"/>
-4. If you now open the Team Explorer you will see that the repository has been cloned succesfully.
+4. If you now open the Team Explorer (bottom right hand corner) you will see that the repository has been cloned succesfully.
 <img src="images/L1_7.png" width="324"/>
 5. Select New in the Solutions area of Team Explorer.
 <img src="images/L1_8.png" width="324"/>